Zaeem-Malik/IT-Helpdesk-Ticketing-Lab/README.md

 ### Skills Learned

-- How to manage IT support tickets
+- Managing IT support tickets from creation to resolution
-- Importance of documentation
+- Importance of clear documentation and communication
-- Troubleshooting methodology
+- Prioritzing tickets based on priority level, impact, and SLAs

 ### Tools Used